Junlin-LONG/Junlin-LONG/README.md

   - **CSE412A: Introduction to AI**
     - An artificial intelligence related to the classic game Pac-Man based on Python
   - **Body Temperature Detecting System**
-  - **3D Scene Reconstruction of the Han Dynasty’s Brick Relief Tomb at Zhaojue Temple**
+  - **3D Scene Reconstruction of the Han Dynasty’s Brick Relief Tomb at Zhaojue Temple 成都昭觉寺汉画像砖墓三维场景重建**
+    - Our group reconstructed the 3D scene of the Han Dynasty’s Brick Relief Tomb at Zhaojue Temple, to restore the real scene in the tomb.
+We implemented interactive functions and descriptive texts for visitors.
+    - This project is developed by Unreal Engine 4.
+    - My responsibility was main internal scene construction of the tomb, special effects implementation (e.g. lighting, lens, outline), model importing & adjustment.
+    - For the porject, go <https://github.com/WaibiwaibiWaibibabo/AreUGoodMuseum>.
   - **FormerOcean 故海**
     - This is a Virtual Reality game developed by Unreal Engine 4.
 In this game, player will act as a dophin, who leads the migration across the polluted sea to find a new home for survival.
     - Our team made this game when we participated in the competition, *The 12th Chinese Collegiate Computing Competition (4C2019) 2019年（第12届）中国大学生计算机设计大赛*.
 We won **National First Prize**.